ch3ck/privatemail/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-black-magic.svg)](https://github.com/ch3ck/privatemail)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-rust.svg)](https://github.com/ch3ck/privatemail)

-Forward emails from verified domains on SES to `verified email`.
+Forward emails from verified domains on SES to SES `verified email`.

 ## Description

-A RUST service for AWS Lambda that uses the inbound/outbound capabilities of AWS SES to run a serverless email forwarding service.
+A RUST service that uses the inbound/outbound capabilities of AWS SES to forwared emails from verfied domains to a verified email address.
 For example, if an email is sent from `john@doe.example` to `achu@fufu.soup` is forwarded to a verified email `onions@suya.io`.
 This service processes the `From` and `Reply-To` headers set as follows:
 ```